GAGGIUINO/gaggiuino.github.io/docs/stm32-upgrade-pack/blackpill.md

 - After pulling the project, build and then flash from tasks (shown in the figure below) based on your hardware and flashing configuration.
 If you do not have an STLink, then choose the appropriate DFU task and enter DFU mode on the STM32 by plugging in the board, hold boot, and then press reset and let go of boot.

+- The folders starting with "scales" should only be flashed for scale calibration.
+For bench testing and normal machine operation select the folder that matches the rest of your hardware setup.

 ![Platformio Project Tasks](https://user-images.githubusercontent.com/80347096/191400246-b9dd4b1e-4c5f-4e42-a48a-41a0145d0a8e.png)

 Consider buying an ST-Link v2 to more easily upgrade the firmware onto the Blackpill.
 They can be found on eBay, Amazon and Ali.
 You will need to solder the 4 angled pins to the board and connect the correct corresponding pins to the stm32 when updating with this tool.